ooyala/barkeep/README.markdown

 You can shut it all down later using `bundle exec vagrant halt`.

+Once you decide to use Barkeep for your team, you should deploy it to an Ubuntu web server.
+See the [Deploying Barkeep](https://github.com/ooyala/barkeep/wiki/Deploying-Barkeep) wiki page for more information.

 ### Docs

 See **[the wiki](https://github.com/ooyala/barkeep/wiki)** for instructions on setting up Barkeep for